Role of the Mayor

 The Mayor's correct title is 'The Worshipful the Mayor of Basingstoke and Deane'.

 Mayoress - The Mayoress can be the Mayor's wife, daughter, friend or whoever he chooses.
 The title has no official recognition and is a strictly honorary one given to the Mayor’s wife, daughter or friend.
 If the Mayor is female, she will still be called the Mayor and her husband would be the Mayor’s Consort.

 If the Mayor is unmarried, her official escort is named Mayor’s Escort.

 Deputy Mayor - The Deputy Mayor is there to deputise for the Mayor and represent him or her at engagements.

 The Mayor attends many different types of functions throughout the borough of Basingstoke and Deane, such as formal dinners, official openings of events or new facilities, talking to clubs and societies and visiting schools.
 The Mayor also hosts visits to the Mayor's Parlour from various organisations and is always happy to receive a request for a visit.

 The Mayor is responsible, in a non-political way, for furthering the interests of the borough where an appropriate occasion arises.

 The Mayor acts as host to distinguished visitors to the borough, including royalty, national representatives of various organisations and foreign visitors, especially those from our twin towns.

 The Mayor can ask the Deputy Mayor to stand in if he or she is not available.
-If you would like to invite the Mayor to a function or event, please complete the online request form
+If you would like to invite the Mayor to a function or event, please complete the request for Mayor's attendance form.